Popular music: Indonesia

-Popular music in Indonesia can be categorized as hybrid forms of Western rock to genres that are originated in Indonesia and indigenous in style.
-The genre of music, Dangdut, is a genre of popular music specifically found in Indonesia.
-Dangdut formed two other styles of popular music, Indo-pop and Underground, together to create a new hybrid or fusion genre.
-The genre takes the noisy instrumentation from Underground, but still makes it easy to listen to like Indo-pop.
-Dangdut attempts to form many popular music genres like rock, pop, and traditional music to create this new sound that lines up with the consumers' tastes.
+Popular music in Indonesia is often categorized as hybrid forms of Western rock to genres that originated in Indonesia and are indigenous in style.
+The genre of music Dangdut is a genre of popular music specifically found in Indonesia.
+Dangdut formed from two other genres of popular music: indo pop and underground music coming together to create a new fusion genre.
+Dangdut takes the noisy instrumentation from underground music, but makes it easier to listen to, like indo pop.
+Dangdut attempts to form many popular music genres like rock, pop, and traditional music to create a new sound that lines up with the consumers' tastes.
 This genre has formed into a larger social movement that includes clothing, youth culture, the resurgence of Islam, and the capitalist entertainment industry.

-Another music scene that is popular in Indonesia is Punk rock.
+Another music scene that is popular in Indonesia is punk rock.
 This genre was shaped in Indonesia by the local interpretations of the media from the larger global punk movement.
-Jeremy Wallach argues that while Green Day was seen as the "death of punk," in Indonesia they were the catalyst for a larger punk movement.
-Punk in Indonesia calls on the English-speaking world to embrace the global sects of the punk culture and become open-minded to the transnational genre.
+Jeremy Wallach argues that while Green Day was seen as the "death of punk", in Indonesia they were seen catalyst for a larger punk movement.
+Punk in Indonesia calls on the English-speaking world to embrace the global sects of the punk subculture and become open-minded to the transnational genre.